mulcmu/T1-pyro/README.md

 > * Communication interface (Serial (on USART3 PB11/PB10))
 > * Application start offset (8KiB bootloader)
 > * (250000) Baud for serial port
-> * (!PD12) Status LED:  Optional will turn on led by SD card but will direct short if SD card is inserted.
+> * (!PD12) Status LED:  Optional will turn on led by SD card but will direct short if an SD card is inserted!!!

 ```
 sudo service klipper stop